slowrunner/GoPi5Go/systests/spimax/README.md

 For some reason the GoPiGo3 SPI interface on Raspberry Pi 5 is prone to frequent early chip select release
 resulting in the GoPiGo3 not writing the SPI reply bytes in the transfer array.
 This issue has not been
-seen running the GoPiGo3 API on Raspberry Pi 2, 3, 3B+, or Pi4, but ![has been reported by others happening
+seen running the GoPiGo3 API on Raspberry Pi 2, 3, 3B+, or Pi4, but [has been reported by others happening
 on the Pi4.](https://github.com/raspberrypi/linux/issues/5655)

 The current released GoPiGo3 API sets the SPI maximum transfer speed at 500000: